rakeshkryadav/Linux-Mint-TextEditor-Theme/README.md

-# Linux-Mint-TextEditor-Theme
+# Linux-TextEditor-Theme
-Themes for Linux Mint Text Editor
+Themes for Linux Text Editor

 These are some custom theme for the native Text Editor (xed) of Linux Mint\
 It contains three themes.
 All themes are dark\